tariel36/ToBot_Plugin_PpePl/README.md

 # ToBot_Plugin_PpePl
-Plugin for ToBot that subscribes to RSS of http://ppe.pl .
+Plugin for [ToBot](https://github.com/tariel36/ToBot) that subscribes to RSS of http://ppe.pl portal.